Dads have a big impact on their child’s life from birth. These 10 tips can help new dads make a positive start to fatherhood.

 5. Help with breastfeeding

 Breastmilk is the best food for your baby.
-Your attitude and support for breastfeeding can be vital while your partner is learning.
+Your support for breastfeeding can be vital while your partner is learning.
 You could give practical support – a glass of water, another pillow or whatever she needs.
 Or if she’s having trouble, you could encourage her to get help.
 If your partner finds she can’t breastfeed, you could reassure her that it’s OK and consider learning about bottle-feeding and formula.

 6. Have some one-on-one time